Fmstrat/BoxTurtle/Initial_Startup.md

 Our recommended guide to follow for calibration is [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/).

 ### Ensure minimum system requirements
-The AFC Klipper Add-On requires a minimum Klipper/Kalico version of 0.12.0, as well as a correspoding klippy-env python environment at least 3.x.
+The AFC Klipper Add-On requires a minimum Klipper/Kalico version of 0.12.0, as well as a corresponding klippy-env python environment at least 3.x.

 If you are on Klipper/Kalico 12, but running ``~/klippy-env/bin/python --version`` returns version 2.7.x, you can recreate it with the following.